MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 Specifies the modules and snap-ins that are automatically imported into sessions that use the session configuration.
 Enter the module and snap-in names.

-By default, only the **Microsoft.PowerShell.Core** snap-in is imported into sessions, but unless the cmdlets are excluded, you can use the `Import-Module` and Add-PSSnapin cmdlets to add modules and snap-ins to the session.
+By default, only the **Microsoft.PowerShell.Core** module is imported into sessions, but unless the cmdlets are excluded, you can use the `Import-Module` and `Add-PSSnapin` cmdlets to add modules and snap-ins to the session.

 The modules specified in this parameter value are imported in additions to modules specified in the session configuration file (`New-PSSessionConfigurationFile`).
 However, settings in the session configuration file can hide the commands exported by modules or prevent users from using them.

-The modules specified in this parameter value replace the list of modules specified by using the **ModulesToImport** parameter of the `Register-PSSessionConfiguration` cmdlet.
+The modules specified in this parameter value replace the list of modules specified with the **ModulesToImport** parameter of the `Register-PSSessionConfiguration` cmdlet.

 This parameter was introduced in PowerShell 3.0.